Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 Then it was real.

-Towards the middle of May, the German Forces invaded France through Belgium, by passing the Maginot Line.
+Towards the middle of May, the German Forces invaded France through Belgium, outflanking the Maginot Line by skirting round it to the west.
 It was sudden and fast.
-The 51st was outflanked and isolated from the rest of the BEF (British Expeditionary Force).
+The majority of the 51st were outflanked by that manoeuvre and isolated from the rest of the BEF.
 They were ordered to fight on, under the direct command and orders of the French High Command, specifically, the French Third Army, led by General De Gaulle.
 It was hoped that would encourage the French to fight on.

 Some have opined that another reason to keep the 51st fighting in France, was to keep the German Army divided and, by doing so, reduce the pressure on the main bulk of British and Allied Forces who were retreating from the battlefield to get back to Britain via the French port of Dunkirk.

 By the 10th June 1940, things were looking bad for the 51st.
 The majority of the British Expeditionary Force, some three hundred and forty thousand strong, had already fled France through Dunkirk, between 26 May and 4 June (Operation Dynamo) and were back in Britain, leaving the ten thousand or so troops of the 51st in France.
-Most of these troops had no idea that Dunkirk had happened and that they were now, to quote one; ‘sacrificial lambs’.
+Many of these troops had no idea that Dunkirk had happened.
+They were however aware that things were changing and not for the better.
+One ‘wag’ suggested that the 51st, now commanded by a French General, had become, ‘sacrificial lambs’.

-The British War Cabinet was kept up to date with their progress as they moved south along the Somme corridor to Le Havre, by regular ‘classified’ communiqués from senior officers in the field.
+The British War Cabinet was kept up to date of their progress as they moved south along the Somme corridor, by means of regular ‘classified’ communiqués from senior officers in the field.

 These communiqués, now declassified have been prepared for public viewing by the Historical Section of the Cabinet in a document entitled;